mgechev/angularjs-in-patterns/README.md

 <span ng-bind="foo"></span>
 ```

 Now each time we change the value of `foo` the inner text of the span will be changed.
-We can achieve the same effect with more complex AngularJS expressions, like:
+We can achieve the same effect with more complex Angular 1 expressions, like:

 ```html
 <span ng-bind="foo + ' ' + bar | uppercase"></span>